 It took this strain nearly 16 weeks to fully mature.
 That surprised me, because I usually expect autoflower strains to finish within 12 weeks or so.
 With that being said, they were easy to grow and required fairly little maintenance – I only defoliated twice during the flower cycle.
 Bruce Banner Auto has also shown itself to be extremely resilient to pests and infections.
 I’ve had to deal with more than my fair share of pathogens in my garden, so I always look for strains that are resilient to pests.

-Bruce Banner Auto Seeds
+Bruce Banner #3 Auto Seeds For Sale

 Gear I Used